juanlufr/BasicMVC/README.md

 ### Installation 🔧

-- Follow instructions in my spanish blog (https://juanlucodingbinding.wordpress.com/2014/03/06/modelo-mvc-ejemplo-basico-de-mvc-en-asp-net-mvc-4/).
+- You don't need to install anything because this is a simple MVC example.
+You can see a detailed description on my spanish blog https://juanlucodingbinding.wordpress.com/2014/03/06/modelo-mvc-ejemplo-basico-de-mvc-en-asp-net-mvc-4/

 <!-- CONTRIBUTING -->